 Now, I’m not suggesting that this behavior is a characteristic of all narcissists.
 But, it’s not surprising, that so many partners and family members have a lot to say about their experiences with narcissists in the kitchen.
 When the narcissist’s combination of pathological selfishness, and the need for control, and dominance rear their ugly heads, it all too often can be seen in their behaviors concerning one of our most precious resources –food.

-Food, as A Method of Dominance And Control
+Dominance And Control

 Eating is essential to our very survival.
 When we eat, we are ensuring our continued existence.
 We are making ourselves a priority by engaging in the act of self-love and care.
 Narcissists don’t want their partners, and family members, to act with self-love.
 Self-love promotes feelings of importance, and independence, which threatens the narcissist’s need to be the reigning superior.